 Complications after the surgery are well documented.
-While the incidence of wound healing problems and pulmonary embolism are low, they may occur.
-To minimize this problem, patients should stop taking birth control pills or any hormone replacement therapy for at least one month prior to surgery.
-We encourage all our patients to be out of bed and walking the 1st night after surgery.
-This will greatly reduce the possibility of deep vein thrombosis.
+While the incidence of wound healing problems and pulmonary embolism is low, they may occur.
+We encourage all our patients to follow our pre-surgery guidelines and be out of bed and walking the first night after surgery; this will significantly reduce the possibility of deep vein thrombosis.

 There are some factors to consider before undergoing surgery that can make it easier to decide when the right time is.
 It is best to wait until you are done having children before your abdominoplasty in order to avoid affecting the results.
 You should also be at a body weight that you can comfortably maintain.